AnupammSingh/wpp-problems/README.md

 DAY 8: Write a JavaScript program to check whether a string starts with 'Java'  if it does not then  return False.

-DAY 9: Write a JavaScript program to find the closest value to 100 from two numerical values
+DAY 9: Write a JavaScript program to find the closest value to 100 from two numerical values.

+DAY 10: Write a JavaScript program to produce a new string that has the first 3 characters in lower case from a given string.
+If the string length is less than 3 convert all the characters to upper case.